Why is it that humans, and not chimpanzees, control the fate of the world?

 How about broader improvements to research processes in general, or things that might increase investment in the future through producing economic growth?

-The most relevant figure we could find was the expenses of DeepMind from 2020, which were around £1 billion, according to their annual report.
-We’d expect most of that to be contributing to “advancing AI capabilities” in some sense, since their main goal is building powerful, general AI systems.
+The most relevant figure we could find was the expenses of DeepMind from 2020, which were around £1 billion, according to its annual report.
+We’d expect most of that to be contributing to “advancing AI capabilities” in some sense, since its main goal is building powerful, general AI systems.
 (Although it’s important to note that DeepMind is also contributing to work in AI safety, which may be reducing existential risk.)

 If DeepMind is around about 10% of the spending on advancing AI capabilities, this gives us a figure of around £10 billion.
 (Given that there are many AI companies in the US, and a large effort to produce advanced AI in China, we think 10% could be a good overall guess.)

 So overall, we think the amount being spent to advance AI capabilities is between $1 billion and $340 billion per year.
 Even assuming a figure as low as $1 billion, this would still be around 100 times the amount spent on reducing risks from AI.↩

 It’s hard to know how to deal with this lack of research — we may be less concerned because this is evidence that researchers have chosen not to focus on this risk (and therefore, assuming they’re more likely to focus on big risks, that the risk is smaller), or we may be more concerned because the risk seems more neglected overall.